Kadabash/android-as-webcam/README.md

 5. Start the script: `bash android-as-webcam.sh`

 6. Done!
-Test that the webcam works in your apps.
+Test that the webcam works in your apps.<br>
+   A simple test page that works in Firefox is `test_webcam.html` in this repo.

 ## Known Issues